 - Likar, Lawrence E. “Radicalization is Not Terrorism.”
 Pittsburgh Post Gazette 29 May 2011, Forum Section, The Next Page.

 - Likar, Lawrence E. Eco-Warriors, Nihilistic Terrorists and the Environment.
 Santa Barbara, CA: Praeger, 2011.

 - Likar, Lawrence E. (March 2008).
 “Legal Issues Concerning Torture and Terrorism.”
 Presentation made at Kearns Spirituality Center Conference – Blowing the Whistle on Torture.

 - Likar, Lawrence E. (October 2007).
 “Balancing Liberty and Security in The War on Terror.”
-Presentation made at La Roche College Conference – Global Problems Global Solutions.
+Presentation made at La Roche University Conference – Global Problems Global Solutions.

 - Likar, Lawrence E. (August 2007).
 “Assessment of the Terrorist Risk to Our Domestic Society.”
 Presentation made as special faculty member at the Chautauqua Institution.

 - Likar, Lawrence E. (July 2007).
 “Emergency Preparedness.”
-Presentations made at La Roche College Seminar titled Crisis on Campus: Preparing for the Unthinkable.
+Presentations made at La Roche University Seminar titled Crisis on Campus: Preparing for the Unthinkable.

 - Likar, Lawrence E. (October 2006).
 “Crime and Terrorism: Catastrophic Loss or Preventable Risk for Today’s Hospitals.”
 Presentation made to the American Society for Health Care Management– Annual Conference.